ryandkuster/ngsComposer/README.md

 Optionally, paired end files and even multiple separate libraries can be included in the project directory.

-From command line, run composer with the specified directory of your project
+From command line, run ngsComposer with the specified directory of your project
 ```bash
 $ python3 composer.py -i <path_to_project_directory>
 ```